-If you’ve ever tinkered with the video settings of a game, you have likely stumbled upon the option to turn VSync on or off.
-More often than not, this is not accompanied by any explanation as to what VSync is and the name itself isn’t very intuitive either.
+If you’ve ever tinkered with the video settings of a game, you have likely stumbled across the option to turn VSync on or off.
+In the majority of cases, this is not accompanied by any explanation as to what VSync is and the name itself does little to clear up the confusion.

-Simply put, this issue occurs when your graphics card is producing more frames than what your monitor can show on the screen.
+In essence, this issue occurs when your graphics card produces more frames than your monitor is capable of displaying on your screen.

-For example, if your GPU is able to output 80 frames per second and your monitor has a 60hz refresh rate, the monitor will attempt to squeeze in those 80 frames in 60 refresh cycles, causing some parts of the screen to be displayed out of sync, causing screen tearing.
+For example, if your GPU is able to output 80 frames per second and your monitor has a 60hz refresh rate, the monitor will attempt to squeeze those 80 frames into its 60 refresh cycles.
+This causes some parts of the screen to be displayed out of sync, resulting in screen tearing.

 Table of ContentsShow

 Although PC gaming has now existed for a few decades, it wasn’t until the rapid technological advancement of graphics cards in the 2000s that we encountered the issue of screen tearing.
 This is because GPU technology quickly moved forward while monitor technology progressed far more slowly.

 Screen tearing was accepted by some gamers as simply playing a waiting game until monitors with faster refresh rates were developed.
 Fortunately, some innovative people had other ideas.